Skip to main content

 Are there any trails with cliffs in Bernardo O'Higgins National Park?

-Yes, there is one trail with a cliff in Bernardo O'Higgins National Park: Campamento Bahía de los Témpanos - Campamento Paso del Viento.
+Yes, there is one trail with a cliff in Bernardo O'Higgins National Park: Huemul Circuit: Camp Paso del Viento - Camp Bahía de los Témpanos (Icebergs Bay).